If you like Love Story, fashion writer Sunita Kumar Nair’s book is a must-read as she pays homage to the late CBK’s style legacy …

 The Statement Coat

-After Carolyn’s secret, yet perfectly choreographed marriage to John Kennedy on September 21, 1996, her arsenal of statement coats increased.
-She chose Prada coats over any other fashion brand – often buying the same style in two colours.
+After Carolyn’s secret yet perfectly choreographed marriage to John Kennedy in 1996, her arsenal of statement coats increased.
+She chose Prada over any other fashion brand, often buying the same style in two colours.
 One of my favourite images of Carolyn is of her wearing a red checked Prada coat, blue jeans and a black beanie while walking the dog with John.
 This coat was from Prada’s SS96 collection, based on a 1960s Formica kitchen print used on tiles, wallpaper and curtains.

 Other memorable coats in her collection included a vintage leopard print, an astrakhan fur by Ann Demeulemeester and a Yohji Yamamoto raincoat.
-Uncharacteristically she wore a green checked Valentino coat to Jackie Kennedy’s memorial service – perhaps in homage to Jackie’s strong personal links with Valentino.
-For everyday, Carolyn favoured a belted utilitarian coat style complete with shoulder epaulettes and three-quarter-length silhouettes that perhaps offered protection not just against the weather but also intrusive paparazzi.
-For evening wear, she liked a simple coat with luxe details – made from suede, or faux fur with a velvet collar.
+Uncharacteristically, she wore a green checked Valentino coat to Jackie Kennedy’s memorial service – perhaps in homage to Jackie’s strong personal links with Valentino.
+For everyday, Carolyn favoured a belted utilitarian coat style complete with shoulder epaulettes and three-quarter-length silhouettes that perhaps offered protection, not just against the weather but also paparazzi.
+For evening wear, she liked a simple coat with luxe details – made from suede or faux fur with a velvet collar.

 Image; Hanna Tveite